huydd79/cityapp-springboot/README.md

 ## Prerequisites
 - Maven installed
 - Docker
+- Mysql server with world database

 ## How to use
-Clone the repo and run script to build and test
+Clone the repo and change mysql parameters on docker-compose.yml to your lab's info.

+Run script to build and test app on docker environment
 - 01.compling-app.sh : Compiling project
-- 02.building-image.sh : Building docker image and start container for testing Testing result by using curl: curl http://localhost:8080 or using browser
+- 02.building-image.sh : Building docker image and start container for testing Testing result by using curl: curl http://localhost:8080/cityapp/ or using browser

 # ---